realworldocaml/book/book/testing/README.md

   [%expect {|  |}]
 ```

-Now, we can run the tests and promote the results to see what the
+Running the tests will produce a corrected file that includes the
-trace looks like.
+execution traces.

 ```sh dir=examples/erroneous/rate_limiter_incomplete,unset-INSIDE_DUNE
   $ dune runtest